qmlbook/qmlbook/README.md

 Building
 ========

 Simply use the `Makefile` provided.
-I supports a number of targets.
+It supports a number of targets.
 We regularly build `html`, `singlehtml` and `latexpdf`, so these aught to work out of the box.
 The resulting files will end up in the `_build` directory.

 Screenshots
 ===========